 - 2017, Baltimore City, Maryland: $500,000 Verdict: A 46-year-old cyclist was T-boned.
 He suffered facial trauma and forehead scarring.
 The man alleged that the motorist’s negligent left turn caused these injuries.
 He settled for their $50,000 policy limit.
 He then filed a claim against Liberty Mutual, his UIM insurer.
 Liberty Mutual denied the claim.
-The man filed suit against them.
-He alleged breached of contract.
-Liberty Mutual disputed the man’s claims.
+The man hired a Baltimore bicycle accident attorney and filed suit.
 The jury awarded $500,000.

 - 2016, Washington: $400,000 Settlement: A 45-year-old cyclist was T-boned.
 He suffered a leg fracture.
 The man underwent the removal of his pre-existing plates and screws.
 His leg was left permanently deformed.
 He also experienced chronic leg pain and numbness.
 The man alleged that the motorist’s failure to yield the right-of-way caused his permanent injuries.
 He also made a vicarious liability claim against her employer, the City of Seattle.
 This case settled for $400,000.